rubyworks/rulebow/README.md

 ```

-### Continious Integration
+### Continuous Integration

-Fire can be run continously by running autofire.
+Fire can be run continuously by running autofire.
 To set the
 interval use the `-w/--wait` option.

 ```sh